The U.S. Patent and Trademark Office (USPTO) oversees the registration of trademarks.

-What is Not Covered Under Class 12?
+What’s Not Covered Under Class 12?

 If you are unsure of which class you should register your trademark under, you may want to consider these related classes as well:

-- Class 6 (Common Metals)
+- Class 6 (Common Metals and Raw Materials)

-- Class 7 (Machines)
+- Class 7 (Machines and Non-Vehicular Engines)

 - Class 37 (Construction and Repair Services)

 It’s also a good idea to hire an attorney to perform a thorough trademark search and report the results to you.

 What Does a Trademark Do?

 It’s up to you as the trademark holder to file suit against people who create consumer confusion by using your mark, or a very similar mark in your industry.

 In addition, holding a registered trademark can prevent “unfair competition,” a term that includes imitations, knock offs, and other forms of unauthorized selling.

 However, if you don’t want to abandon your trademark, then you may want to still defend your trademark even in cases of minimal confusion.

 This means that the other party is acting in a legal manner not likely to result in confusion of your trademark with theirs.

 Claiming that one service is superior to another is an example of a fair use (“nominative use,” to be specific.)
-Likewise, parodies are usually fair use.

 As with any new project, your best bet is to do as much research as possible before registering your trademark.